anilsah895/hybrid-music-search/README.md

 - Embeddings used here are deterministic placeholders to keep the seeding step self‑contained; in a real deployment, both indexed songs and live queries would use the same production embedding model.
 - Diversity is lineage‑based: it prevents multiple variants from the same generation lineage from clustering in the top results, but it does not attempt genre/artist‑level diversification.
+- Feedback buffering uses an in‑memory `FeedbackBuffer` that aggregates `click` and `impression` events and periodically flushes batched counter updates to `music_tracks` to reduce row‑level lock contention.[file:174][file:163]
+- The maximum staleness of engagement counters feeding the reranker is roughly the flush interval (about 1 second), which is acceptable given the heuristic nature of the reranking logic.[file:163]
-- Feedback buffering is intentionally kept in‑memory for this assessment; a production system would use a durable queue (e.g. Redis/Kafka) to avoid loss on process restart.
+- Because the buffer is in‑memory, unflushed events can be lost on process restart; a production system would move this path to a durable queue or store (e.g. Redis, Kafka) to avoid data loss.[file:163]

 See `DECISIONS.md` for deeper reasoning and trade‑offs for each part.